openharmony/docs/en/device-dev/porting/transplant-smallchip-drive-plat.md

 The HDF creates driver models for all platform drivers.
 The main task of porting platform drivers is to inject instances into the models.
 You can find the definitions of these models in the source code directory  **//drivers/framework/support/platform/include**.

-This section uses the GPIO as an example to describe how to port the platform driver.
-The porting procedure is as follows:
+The following uses the GPIO as an example to describe how to port the platform driver:

-1. Creating a GPIO driver.
+1. Create a GPIO driver.

     Create the  **soc\_name\_gpio.c**  file in the source code directory  **//device/vendor\_name/soc\_name/drivers/gpio**.
 The sample code is as follows: